SECURITY Refer to JOBS in Security Level Details - Permissions

 IMPORTANT You must select at least one of the Alerts options or the Automatically Email StdOut/StdErr Options to be able to configure this section.Select any of the following options:

-• Default recipients - An email will be sent to the user who scheduled the job, and to the default email recipients set in Account Settings and/or Site Settings.
+• Default recipients: An email will be sent to the user who scheduled the job, and to the default email recipients set in the Email Recipients section in Account Settings (current UI), in the Email Recipients section in Global Settings (New UI), and/or in the Email Recipients section in Site Settings (current UI).

-NOTE The email field only accepts the following characters:
+NOTE The email field accepts the following characters:

 - Click Save.
 The job schedule is now created and you are directed to the Jobs > Active Jobs page.